AlesTsurko/Mio/doc/pattern_syntax.md

 <img src="img/0003.png" height="70" />

-Such groups can be made with parenthesis also.
-All the notes inside parenthesis are sharing the beat:
+Also you can make such groups using parenthesis.
+All the notes inside the parenthesis correspond the same beat:

 ```Io
 "(00 0) 0"